 Thank you to Kirsten Tynan for coining it the Arnold Palmsicle!
 Love it.

-2. Bring the 1 1/2 cup of water to a boil and brew your green tea per its instructions.
+2. Bring 1 1/2 cups of water to a boil and brew 1 bag of green tea per its instructions.

-4. Add just enough green tea to cover and mull them.
+4. Add just enough green tea to cover and mull the basil leaves.

-5. Add the remaining tea and let it steep for about 15 minutes.
+5. Add the remaining green tea and let it steep for about 15 minutes.

-6. Add the remaining water and remove the basil leaves.
+6. Add the 1 1/4 cups of water and remove the basil leaves.

-7. Add the sugar and mix it all well.
+7. Add 3/4 cup of sugar and mix it all well.